numpy/numpy/doc/neps/nep-0056-array-api-main-namespace.rst

 2. Making ``cross`` error on size-2 vectors (only size-3 vectors are supported),
 3. Making ``solve`` error on ambiguous input (only accept ``x2`` as vector if ``x2.ndim == 1``),
 4. ``outer`` raises rather than flattens on >1-D inputs,
-5. In-place operators are disallowed when the left-hand side would be promoted.

 Dtypes of returned arrays for some element-wise functions and reductions includes functions where dtypes need to be preserved: ``ceil``, ``floor``, and